Why Is My Child Too Friendly with Strangers?

 In this context, it means they’ll subconsciously adjust to their environment to ensure survival on both emotional and psychological grounds.

-On a final note, don’t be in a rush to assume your child is having a disorder.
+On a final note, don’t be in a rush to assume your child has a disorder.

-Like I pointed out earlier, he/she might just be a social butterfly that needs to be attended to.
+As I pointed out earlier, they might be a social butterfly that needs to be attended to.

-And just with the right steps as already mentioned, you’ll handle the situation like a walk in the park.
+And just with the right steps, you’ll handle the situation like a walk in the park.
 That’s it.

 Let me know what you think in the comment section below.